 You will also need to see a GP if you experience the following:

-- Persistent cough that lasts longer than 3 weeks
+- A persistent cough that lasts for longer than 3 weeks

 - You develop a temperature; this may be a sign of a common cold or flu.
-However extra needs to be taken to ensure that Pneumonia does not develop
+However, extra precaution needs to be taken to ensure that pneumonia does not develop

 - Coughing up mucus and blood

-- You have other respiratory conditions such as Asthma, Emphysema, and underlying heart or lung conditions.
+- You have other respiratory conditions such as asthma or emphysema and underlying heart or lung conditions

 What treatments are available?

-Most cases of acute bronchitis respond to rest at home and plenty of fluids.
+Most cases of acute bronchitis can be easily treated at home with plenty of rest at home and fluids.
 Over-the-counter medicines can be taken to relieve cold symptoms.
 You should start to feel better within a week to 10 days, although your cough might linger for a few weeks.

 More severe symptoms may warrant a visit to your GP.
 For example, if you cough up blood, experience chest pain, can't sleep, have a persistently high temperature, are increasingly breathless or if your cough doesn't ease after three weeks.

-It's also a good idea to get checked out by your doctor if you have an existing heart or lung condition, or you've had several bouts of bronchitis previously.
+It is also a good idea to get checked out by your doctor if you have an existing heart or lung condition, or if you've had several bouts of bronchitis previously.
 Bronchitis symptoms can be similar to other lung conditions, like pneumonia, so a correct diagnosis is important.